nkabrown/poems/README.md

 #DEMOS == POEMS

-##a d3 animation of the rearrangement of the letters in the word 'demos' into 'poems'
+##a css animation of the rearrangement of the letters in the word 'demos' into 'poems'

 **How can we turn demos into poems?**